-The Magnificent Ambersons (1918) was the winner of the second Pulitzer Prize ever in 1919.
-It was written by Booth Tarkington, one of the few artists to win the Pulitzer Prize for Fiction on two separate occasions (he won it again for Alice Adams in 1922).
-For these accolades, he joins the exclusive club of William Faulkner and John Updike.
-Both of the latter authors are remembered today far more fondly than is Booth Tarkington, though in his day he was considered the best novelist of his generation.
-He was a Princeton attendee (though he never graduated) and was originally from Indianapolis.
-His family was an upper-crust patrician Midwestern family that lost much of their wealth in the Panic 1893.
-He married twice, and had one daughter who died at a young age.
-In his later years he became a sailor, and he was a celebrated author, rubbing shoulders with high society everywhere he went.
+The Magnificent Ambersons (1918) is the second novel to win the Pulitzer (awarded in 1919).
+Its author, Booth Tarkington, was one of the few authors to win the Pulitzer Prize twice (amazingly, he won it again for Alice Adams in 1922).
+With these accolades, he joins the exclusive club of William Faulkner and John Updike (as of 2020 Colson Whitehead has also joined this club).
+Today, the latter authors are remembered far more fondly than Booth Tarkington, though in his day Tarkington was considered the best novelist of his generation.
+He was a Princeton attendee (though he never actually graduated) and he was originally from Indianapolis, the setting for many of his novels.
+His family was an upper-crust patrician Midwestern family that lost much of their wealth in the Panic of 1893.
+Tarkington married twice, and had one daughter who died at a young age.
+In his later years he became a sailor, and he was celebrated among East Coast elite circles, rubbing shoulders with high society everywhere he went.

-The novel is far too long, far too ‘wordy’, and it attempts to be more of a pretentious Greek tragedy (particularly at the end) than is believable.
-It is not an enduring work, however, it is the main work for which Booth Tarkington is remembered today.
-Perhaps the theme of a small town changing into a big city, and losing its old charm, has now become a tired cliché, along with the downfall of a once great family.
+In all, The Magnificent Ambersons is not a great novel.
+It is far too long, far too ‘wordy’, and it attempts to be more of a pretentious Greek tragedy (particularly at the end) than is believable.
+It is not an enduring work despite being Booth Tarkington’s best remembered book.
+Perhaps the theme of a small town changing into a big city, and losing its old charm, along with the downfall of a once great family, has now become a tired cliché.

-Today, the award-winning novel is largely forgotten, much like the fate of the Amberson family in their rapidly industrializing small Midwestern town.
-The book is more or less eclipsed by the far more memorable Orson Welles film of the same name released in the 1940s.
-Although it was heavily edited by the film studio, and led to a nasty battle with RKO, it is nevertheless a “magnificent” film, as his follow-up to the amazing Citizen Kane.
-Whereas Booth Tarkington and his novel are lost in oblivion, Orson Welles’s film, which was initially laughed at according to the studio, is remembered as one of the most important American films of all time.
+Today, The Magnificent Ambersons is a largely forgotten novel, much like the fate of the Amberson family in the story.
+The book is more or less eclipsed by the far more memorable Orson Welles film of the same name released in 1942 (feel free to read my review of Welles’s film here).
+Welles’s film was his follow-up to Citizen Kane.
+Although Welles’s The Magnificent Ambersons was heavily edited by the film studio, which led to a nasty battle between Welles and RKO, the film is nevertheless “magnificent.”
+Whereas Booth Tarkington and his novel are mostly relegated to oblivion, Orson Welles’s film, which was initially laughed at, is remembered as one of the most important American films ever made.

-I close with an early paragraph from the book, which also serves as the opening lines of the famous Welles film:
+I close with an early paragraph from the novel, which also serves as the opening lines of the famous Welles film:

 “The magnificence of the Ambersons began in 1873.
 Their splendor lasted throughout all the years that saw their Midland town spread and darken into a city.
 In that town in those days, all the women who wore silk or velvet knew all the other women who wore silk or velvet and everybody knew everybody else’s family horse and carriage.
 The only public conveyance was the streetcar.
 A lady could whistle to it from an upstairs window, and the car would halt at once, and wait for her, while she shut the window, put on her hat and coat, went downstairs, found an umbrella, told the “girl” what to have for dinner and came forth from the house.
 Too slow for us nowadays, because the faster we’re carried, the less time we have to spare.”